AI-League/con-environment/README.md

 ```
 This allows for the experimental flake to be used without complaint.

 We use talosctl features that require `qemu`.
-As this might requir kernel features, we leave it up to you.
+As this might require kernel features, we leave it up to you.